UsefulEngines/AwsContainerLab/README.md

 ### Create an NGINX reverse proxy container

-Nginx can act as both the HTTP and reverse-proxy server.
-Nginx is highly adopted because of its asynchronous, event-driven architecture that allows it to serve thousands of concurrent requests with a low-memory footprint.
+Nginx can act as both an HTTP and reverse-proxy server.
+Nginx is highly adopted because of its asynchronous, event-driven, architecture that allows it to serve many concurrent requests with a low-memory footprint.

 In this solution, deploy a Nginx `reverseproxy` container in front of the application `mywebapp` container, to be defined within an AWS Fargate Task.